Hopac/Hopac/Docs/Programming.md

 makes no difference except for performance.
 In cases where none of the alternatives is immediately available, the behavior of Hopac and CML is essentially the same.
-However, it is obviously possible to write programs that rely on either the lazy and deterministic or eager and non-deterministic initial choice.
+However, it is obviously possible to write programs that rely on either the Hopac style lazy and deterministic or the CML style eager and non-deterministic initial choice.

 Parallel Programming
 --------------------